 Founded in 1999, the McMenamins UFO Festival began as a way to honor the famous 1950 Trent sighting, and has evolved into an epic celebration of all things extraterrestrial.

-The free, family-friendly fun at the UFO Festival includes the following:
+In past years, the family-friendly fun at the UFO Festival has included the following:

 - A “landing party” with live music, vendor booths, a beer garden and more

 - UFO/Alien trivia night